johnty/HueControllerBash/README.md

+#HueControllerBash

-a few simple bash scripts for controlling hue lights using curl commands.
+A few simple bash scripts for controlling hue lights using curl commands. contains some personal learning experiments with bash scripting, as well as rudimentary interactions with the Philips Hue API.
+Comments, corrections, suggestions and requests welcome!

 ##HueControllerSimple.sh:
 A simple script that allows you to specify the index, on/off, brightness, and x/y gamut value of a light on a bridge.